-Gets or sets a value in minutes indicating how long a client(viewer) session will be preserved in the service storage after the last interaction from this client.
-When this timeout expires, there must be registered a new client(viewer).
+Gets or sets a value in minutes indicating how long a client(viewer) session will be preserved in the service storage after the last interaction initiated by this client.
+When this timeout expires, operations with the viewer will not be possible - there must be registered a new client(viewer).

-Gets or sets a value in minutes indicating how long a rendered report document from a client will be availble for reuse, including for reuse by other clients' requests.
+Gets or sets a value in minutes indicating how long a rendered report document from a client will be available to be reused, by the current and other viewers which request the same report, with the same report parameters' values and in the same format.
 When a report is rendered once for a given set of report parameters' values, it can be reused for the time set as ReportSharingTimeout.
 Setting the ReportSharingTimeout to zero(0) will cause each client request for report to produce a new report instance instead of reusing the already cached ones.

-On navigation to reports via NavigateToReportAction there always will be created a new instance of the target report.
+When you navigate to reports via NavigateToReportAction the Reporting engine always creates a new instance of the target report.